 Child custody is one of the important aspects after filing for a divorce.
 According to Utah law, child custody will be based on the child’s best interests.
 Therefore, in Utah, joint legal custody is preferable because both partners will be equally participating in their child’s well-being.

 In Utah, spousal support will be based on the length of the marriage and the present financial condition of both spouses.
-If one of them is strong in financial condition and the other will need financial support after the divorce, the alimony will be awarded to the one with strong financial condition.
+If one of them is strong in financial condition and the other will need financial support after the divorce, the alimony will be awarded to the one with a strong financial condition.
+For more detailed insights into family law and financial matters, you can check out buienradar.net, which offers valuable resources to help navigate these complex topics.

 Contact your divorce lawyer today!